 APPLYING FOR A GRANT

-The call for applications for Round 17 (2021/22) is open from 28 September and the deadline for preliminary applications is 15 November at midday GMT.
+The call for applications for Round 17 (2021/22) is now closed.
+The call for the next round of grants will be in September 2022.
 The application process has two stages:

 - Preliminary applications give an outline of the proposed project and description of the endangered material.
 These are reviewed in December and a subset of applications are invited to the second stage.

 - Detailed applications provide a full description of the project including content to be digitised, the project team, project plan and the budget.
 It is especially important to provide clear evidence of rights and permissions to digitise and make the digitised content available.
 The detailed applications are reviewed by an extended expert team.

 All applications must be submitted via the online portal: https://webportalapp.com/sp/login/eap-grants.

 Past experience has shown that around a half of the preliminary applications go through to the detailed stage, and of those around 30 offers are made.
 Applicants are advised to contact the EAP team with any questions that they might have in order to improve the quality of their proposal and ultimately ensure their project is successful.
 We hold webinars for applicants and the dates for these will be advertised on our website.

 December: successful applicants will be notified and invited to submit a detailed application